ausdebating/constitution/constitution.md

     - **Extraordinary General Meeting** means a general meeting of the association other than an annual general meeting.
     - **Secretariat** refers to the **President**, **Secretary** and **Treasurer** of the **Association**.
-    - **Swing Team** means a team formed by the host university to create an even number of teams in the draw.
-The composition of this team is not stable.
     - **Tertiary Course** means an academic programme conducted by a Schedule III institution that is a course which is an undergraduate or post graduate course leading to the award of a degree or diploma.
     - **Wom\*n’s Council** is the body which meets to discuss issues pertaining to **non-cis men**
     - the **Act** means the Associations Incorporation Act 2009.